ibm-cloud-docs/solution-tutorials/multi-region-webapp.md

 1. Click **Create Pool**.
 2. Enter a name for the pool, select the health check that you've just created, and a region that is close to the region of your node.js application.
-3. Enter a name for the first origin and the host name for the application in the US region.
+3. Enter a name for the first origin and the host name for the application in the US region `<your_app>.mybluemix.net`.
-4. Similarly, add another origin with the origin address pointing to the application in the UK region.
+4. Similarly, add another origin with the origin address pointing to the application in the UK region `<your_app>.eu-gb.mybluemix.net`.
 5. Click **Provision 1 Instance**.
    ![Origin Pool](images/solution1/origin_pool.png)